ModelOriented/kernelshap/README.md

 It should contain the same columns as `X`.
 A good size is around 50 to 200 rows.
 Columns not in `X` are silently dropped and the columns are arranged into the order as they appear in `X`.
-- `pred_fun`: Prediction function of the form `function(object, X, ...)`
+- `pred_fun`: Prediction function of the form `function(object, X, ...)`,
 providing K >= 1 numeric predictions per row.
 Its first argument represents the model `object`, its second argument a data structure like `X`.
-Additional arguments are passed via `...`.
-For some `object` classes ("lm", "glm", "gam", "ranger", "caret", "mlr3"), this function is automatically proposed.
-Otherwise, it must be specified.
+(The names of the first two arguments do not matter.)
+Additional (named) arguments are passed via `...`.
+The default, `stats::predict`, will work in most cases.
+Some exceptions (classes "ranger" and mlr3 "Learner") are handled separately.
+In other cases, the function must be specified manually.

 Additional arguments of `kernelshap()` can be used to control details of the algorithm.
 Usually, the defaults do not need to be touched.